 Living Wills and Other Documents

 You can consult with their lawyer or look in their safety deposit box.
-If you cannot locate the needed information, there is a national database where the location of the documents can be stored for free.
+National databases may also carry the information where these end of life documents may have been stored.
 You can make a query and see if your loved one has registered the location of their papers.

 The U.S. Will Registry was founded in 1997 to fill an important gap.
 The location of a registered will or other documents is stored in a database for later access.
 The U.S. Will Registry provides families and beneficiaries with a means to find lost wills and estate planning documents of those who have passed away.